opencitations/wcw/Converter/test/README.md

 **Once started, the terminal window must not be closed, otherwise the triplestore will also be stopped!**

-Now the test module can be run:
+Now the test module can simply be run as follows:
 ```bash
 cd <path>/Converter
 python -m meta.tdd.curator_TDD